image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 Jump to Recipe

-These Roasted Vegetables are made up of a colorful blend of veggies that are perfectly seasoned with fresh garlic, butter, cracked pepper, and parsley!
-This 5-minute side dish pairs perfectly with any meal!
+These Roasted Vegetables come together in 5 minutes and are made up of a colorful blend of veggies perfectly seasoned with fresh garlic, butter, cracked pepper, and parsley!
+They’re the perfect side dish for any main dish.

 • Carrots: you’ll want to peel and slice the carrots before adding them to the mix.